rethinkdb/horizon-docs/authentication.md

 [rfc7519]: https://tools.ietf.org/html/rfc7519 "RFC 7519: JSON Web Token (JWT)"
 [hoc]:     /api/horizon/#constructor

-* `unauthenticated`: share a single token among all users, and do not create entries in the Horizon user table.
+* `unauthenticated`: do not generate a web token, and do not create entries in the Horizon user table.
 This essentially bypasses Horizon's authentication system, and is best for applications that don't need to store any user data.
 * `anonymous`: generate a unique token for each new user, and create an entry in the users table for the generated token.
 This allows authentication through the generated token, which is stored client-side in [localStorage][ls].
-Your application will need to prompt for username and password.
 * `token`: verify a user's identify via a third-party [OAuth][] service provider.
 As with `anonymous`, the returned JWT will be stored client-side.

 [ls]:    https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage